 Trump's racism revealed in tell-all book by former executive — and it's hitting before the election

-Category: News & PoliticsVia: john-russell • 5 days ago • 33 comments
+Category: News & PoliticsVia: john-russell • one month ago • 33 comments

 By: Sarah Toce

 20 hours ago

 Sarah Toce Barbara A. Res (Screen Grab)ShareTweet

 A new book by former Trump Organization executive Barbara A. Res takes a deep look into the unlikely man who would ultimately become President Donald J. Trump.
 "Tower of Lies: What My 18 Years of Working with Donald Trump Reveals about Him" is due for release Oct.
 20, but the Los Angeles Times leaked some tidbits worth noting ahead of schedule.

 Res recalled a time nearly 40 years ago during the erection of Trump Tower on New York City's Fifth Avenue when Trump mulled, "These politicians don't know anything.
 Maybe I should run for president.
 Wouldn't that be something?"

 "The seeds of who he is today were planted back when I worked with him," Res wrote in her book, "He was able to control others, through lies and exaggeration, with promises of money or jobs, through threats of lawsuits or exposure.
 He surrounded himself with yes-men, blamed others for his own failures, never took responsibility, and always stole credit.
 These tactics are still at work, just deployed at the highest levels of the U.S. government, with all the corruption and chaos that necessarily ensue."

 Res wrote that "bigotry and bias control Donald's view of the world, even the so-called positive stereotypes, which are just as damaging, like saying the Japanese (whom he seems to despise) are smarter than Americans."